 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Canary Island subsection of the Mediterranean refuge.
 Part of the present day Macronesian faunal element.

 Wingspan: 60--85mm.
-Many individuals resemble subsp. mauretanica, with which it undoubtedly shares a common ancestor.
-Quite distinct from Hyles euphorbiae: median stripe of forewing narrow and cream in female, broader and silver in male, many having superimposed silver venation.
-Not as variable as H. euphorbiae.
+Many individuals resemble subsp. mauretanica (Staudinger, 1871), with which it undoubtedly shares a common ancestor.
+Quite distinct from Hyles euphorbiae (Linnaeus, 1758): median stripe of forewing narrow and cream in female, broader and silver in male, many having superimposed silver venation.
+Not as variable as Hyles euphorbiae.

-Unlike for H. e. euphorbiae, this subspecies tends to be active after midnight, with females calling and pairing between 01.30 and 03.00 hours (Harbich, 1994).
-This pattern of behaviour is also found in H. t. gecki (de Freina, 1991) and H. t. deserticola (Staudinger, 1901), supporting the amalgamation of these subspecies into a species group distinct from H. euphorbiae.
+Behaviour similar to that of Hyles euphorbiae; attracted to the flowers of Bougainvillea and light (van der Heyden, 1991; 1988).
+However, unlike for Hyles euphorbiae euphorbiae, this subspecies tends to be active after midnight, with females calling and pairing between 01.30 and 03.00 hours (Harbich, 1994).
+This pattern of behaviour is also found in Hyles tithymali gecki de Freina, 1991 and Hyles tithymali deserticola (Staudinger, 1901), supporting the amalgamation of these subspecies into a species group distinct from Hyles euphorbiae.

 Continuous-brooded throughout the year, although scarce from May to August (van der Heyden, 1990, 1991).